Tax guide

 For wider context, keep the complete AY 2026-27 filing guide and the AY 2026-27 form-selection guide open while reviewing the file.
 For CA-assisted support, use expert consultation.

-When reviewing a 44ADA and ITR-4 filing, document the selected assessment year, taxpayer status, ITR form chosen, income head, tax regime, source records, and the reason each significant figure appears in the return.
+When reviewing 44ADA ITR-4, record the selected assessment year, taxpayer status, ITR form chosen, income head, tax regime, source records, and the reason each significant figure appears in the return.
 If the position depends on timing — Form 16A issue date, AIS update cycle, TDS return processing, e-verification deadline, or a notice response window — note the relevant date alongside the decision.

 44ADA is not for every freelancer.
 The profession type and gross receipt level both matter.
 TDS and GST records must reconcile with what goes into the return.
 Treat this topic as one part of the complete AY 2026-27 filing file — a clean return results from consistent treatment across income schedules, supporting records, tax credits, declarations, and e-verification, not from filling in one section correctly while leaving others unchecked.